Zenyum Invisible Braces vs Metal Braces: How Do I Decide?

 In general, you’ll achieve a straighter, more attractive smile faster when you opt for invisible braces.
 Studies have shown that traditional braces take an average of almost 36 months.
-On the other hand, our Invisible Braces process takes only 3 to 15 months depending on the amount of teeth movement needed.
+Invisible braces on the other hand takes only 3 to 15 months depending on the amount of teeth movement needed.

 3 to 15 months vs 36 months.